7. Agent Info & AI Workflows

 Moreover, you can view the owner address, the character you selected, and the AI model chosen for your agent.
 You can modify the character or LLM through dropdown menu.

-Below that, you can add or remove Skills and Integrations if you change your mind.
+Below that, you can add or remove Skills and Integrations if required.

-Below that, in the Memory section, you can enable or disable the Memory option, allowing you to upload files that act as custom knowledge for your agent.
+Below that, in the Memory section, you can enable or disable the Memory option that allows you to upload files that act as custom knowledge for your agent.

 In the Character section, you can see the character you've selected.
 If you'd like to change it, you can choose a different one from the dropdown menu.